 Length of credit history comprises 10% of your credit score.
 Whenever possible, keep your oldest credit card open.
-If the card has an annual fee, you can ask the bank to switch you to a fee free card.
-This is better for your score than closing the card.
+If there’s an annual fee with the card, consider asking the bank to give you a card without a fee.
+Closing an account can hurt your credit score and lowers your credit history length.

 Even more important than improving your credit length, time allows you to overwhelm negative information with positive credit behavior.
 Each negative item on your report will come off your report in seven to ten years.
 And as negative items age, they decrease the impact on your score.

 If you’re doing all that you can to improve your credit score, then you need to let time pass.
 Even people with bankruptcies on their credit report can repair their credit score over time.

 Once you’re practicing excellent credit behavior, you may want to deal with old negative information.

 Collections agents make you feel like unpaid collections items are destroying your credit score.
 That isn’t true.
 Once an item enters collections the damage to your credit is done.

 Paying off a collections item stops collections agents from bothering you.
 It also means your lender can’t sue you, but it won’t heal your credit.
 Dealing with old collections items should be the last step in repairing your credit.